RobotLocomotion/drake/drake/doc/from_source_ros.rst

     @drake-jenkins-bot linux-clang-experimental-ros please

 The comment above will schedule a test called "`linux-clang-experimental-ros`".
-Links to the results are availble on the PR's webpage and here: https://drake-jenkins.csail.mit.edu/view/Experimental/job/linux-clang-experimental-ros/.
+Links to the results are available on the PR's web page and here: https://drake-jenkins.csail.mit.edu/view/Experimental/job/linux-clang-experimental-ros/.

 To do a full test of Drake + ROS + MATLAB with `gcc`, use the following